osm-fr/osmose-backend/doc/0-Index.md

 The main part of the rules are written in SQL.

 ### Merge Analyzers
-These analyzers use the OSM Osmosis database to compare it to an external OpenData data source also importer in the database.
+These analyzers use the OSM Osmosis database to compare it to an external OpenData base.

 There are able to report:
 * Missing Objects in the OSM Data.
-* Suspect Objects in OSM data not found on OpenData.
+* Objects in OSM data not found on OpenData.
-* Improvement and Update could be done on OSM data brought by OpenData.
+* Improvement and Update on OSM data brought by OpenData.

 ## Concepts of Osmose-QA Issue